 Don’t Lose Good Workers to a Bad Environment

-CEOs worldwide are worried about talent retention as turnovers can cost companies a quite pretty penny.
+CEOs worldwide are worried about talent retention as turnovers can cost companies quite a pretty penny.
 Leaders looking for an indication of whether they’re at risk of losing top talent should take a look at their corporate culture and employee satisfaction level.

 Overall, workplace satisfaction remained strong in 2019.
 64% of workplace professionals report being satisfied at work, according to an Office Pulse survey of 374 workers in the US and Canada.
 That’s just a tick lower than 2018 results.

 You might think that meaningful work and a hefty paycheck are the main drivers of this satisfaction, but you’d be wrong.
 Of those who reported being satisfied at work last year, most (1/3) gave the credit to the people around them.